 The information in this document is intended to provide you with general information only and does not take into account, one or more of your personal objectives, financial situation and needs.
-Before making any financial decisions about MYONESUPER, it is important that you consider the current product disclosure statement (PDS) relevant to your Membership and consider your particular circumstances and whether the particular financial product is right for you.
-The current PDS for the product is available on https://onesuper.com/funds/myonesuper/.
+Before making any financial decisions about MAP Super, it is important that you consider the current product disclosure statement (PDS) relevant to your membership and consider your particular circumstances and whether the particular financial product is right for you.
+The current PDS for the product is available on http://onesuper.com/funds/map-super/.
 You should consult a financial adviser if you require personal advice.